-Najib works with professor and innovation and entrepreneurship vice provost Christos Christodoulatos on research focusing on the removal of oxyanions from aqueous solutions using functionalized cellulose nanofibrils.
+Najib works with professor and Center for Environmental Systems director Christos Christodoulatos on research focusing on the removal of oxyanions from aqueous solutions using functionalized cellulose nanofibrils.
 Her research uses sustainable nanofiber anion exchange resin to remove pollutants from water, and it goes hand in hand with her work as an environmental engineer at Langan Engineering and Environmental Services.
 Two projects caught the attention of the awards committees: one upgrading a 30-year-old municipal water system to keep contaminants out, and one reclaiming a 240-acre dump in a highly populated area to make it environmentally safe and attractive for housing.

 She continues doing projects like that all over the country.
 "My work environment accepted my attitude [of trying new and challenging things]," she says.
 "Overall, I think it’s a good fit."

 Najib cites the relationships she built at Stevens as key to her success.
 "I really like how the faculty members here at Stevens are so close to their students.
 They are always there to help and support students in any way they can, making the time and effort to invest in the next generation of engineers.
 I also like the casual relationships that I have built with multiple professors.
 I consider them mentors and friends."